vmad18/string-calculator/README.md

 - log base 10 and natural log (ln)
 - Parentheses
 - Order of operations
-- Mathematical constants: "pi", "phi", and e
+- Mathematical constants: "pi", "phi", and "e"

 # Example
 Passing in a string such as "sin(pi/2)" or if in degree mode "sin(90)" would return, of course, 1.